- Applicant Eligibility

 Q. I have had a grant from Carnegie in the past but I have not yet sent in the final report requested from the Trust.
 Can I apply for a new grant?

-Applicants must meet the end of project requirements from a previous Carnegie grant (for a Small Research Grant, Larger/Collaborative Grant, Professorship, Illustration or Publication grant) before applying for a new grant.
+Eligible applicants must meet the end of project requirements from a previous Carnegie grant (for a Research Incentive Grant; Small Research Grant, Larger/Collaborative Grant; Professorship; Illustration or Publication grant) before applying for a new grant.
 If the Trust has not received the end report from a previous grant, then a new application will not be accepted.

 Q. What kind of research projects is the Trust looking to support?